Patent Assignments in 60 Seconds

 What is a Patent Assignment?

-Normally, a patent assignment is recorded with the USPTO.
+Outside of very narrow circumstances, a patent assignment should be recorded with the USPTO.

 • Bad Example: